Qumulo/docs/openmetrics-api-specification.md

         <ul>
           <li><code>nfs3</code></li>
           <li><code>nfs4</code></li>
-          <li><code>smb2</code></li>
+          <li><code>smb2</code>: SMBv2 or SMBv3</li>
         </ul>
       </td>
-      <td>The protocol of the operation being recorded.
-Note that <code>smb2</code> refers to both SMB2 and SMB3, as both protocols are closely related.</td>
+      <td>The protocol of the recorded operation</td>
     </tr>
     <tr>
       <td><code>server_ip</code></td>
       <td>An IPv4 or IPv6 address.</td>
-      <td>This is the IP address on your Qumulo cluster that received and serviced the protocol operation request from the client machine.
-This label can be used to understand how client connections are distributed across the IP address space of your cluster.</td>
+      <td>This is the IP address on your Qumulo cluster that receives and services the protocol operation request from the client machine.
+You can use this label to understand how client connections are distributed across your cluster's IP address space.</td>
     </tr>
     <tr>
       <td><code>usage_type</code></td>